 I am a writer and strategist behind initiatives in over a dozen cities worldwide, more than 30 exhibitions in eight nations, and numerous books, publications and articles.

 My most recent initiative, NatureStructure represent a new model for the relationship design and the built environment can have with nature.
-My ongoing series, Reprogramming the City, a global exploration of how the city’s existing structures, surface and systems can be repurposed to do more, has appeared at the Swedish Centre for Architecture and Design in Stockholm, Sweden, the Danish Architecture Centre, Copenhagen, Denmark, the Boston Society of Architects, Boston, MA, and the Virginia Center for Architecture, Richmond, VA.
+My ongoing series, Reprogramming the City, explores how the city’s existing structures, surface and systems can be repurposed to do more.
+Reprogramming the City has appeared at the Swedish Centre for Architecture and Design in Stockholm, Sweden, the Danish Architecture Centre, Copenhagen, Denmark, the Boston Society of Architects, Boston, MA, and the Virginia Center for Architecture, Richmond, VA.
 The latest version of the project is currently running in Oslo, Norway.

 I lecture frequently in numerous countries and have addressed The World Bank, The World Urban Development Congress, and many other institutions and organizations, as well as serving as a visiting instructor for the University of British Columbia, Vancouver, Canada.
 I am the author of Finding the Truth in Systems: In Praise of Design Hacking, Editor and Co-Author of Urban Play, Editor of the Trust Design series with Volume Magazine, the forthcoming Reprogramming the City book, and a contributor to a number of publications ranging from The Guardian to Architizer.